Best PC build for emulation 2023 (N64, PS1, PS2, Switch, Wii, Xbox 360)

 Whilst this PC won’t be suitable for high-end PC gaming, it’ll definitely handle all the emulated titles you can throw at it – along with some lesser intensive AAA PC titles.

-We’ve opted for the very capable Ryzen 5 2600 processor for this build as it showcases fantastic multi-core performance and pretty good single-core performance too.
+We’ve opted for the very capable Ryzen 5 5600X processor for this build as it showcases fantastic multi-core and single-core performance.

 Let’s be honest, most emulated game titles won’t physically require a GPU of this pedigree.
-However, as we’ve gone for a standalone CPU, a GPU is necessary for this build to work.
+However, with the assumption you would like to play the occasional modern gaming title too, we have included a mid-range GPU.

-The Phanteks Eclipse P300 is a hugely popular case here at WePC, mainly thanks to the superb value for money it displays in today’s market.
+The Corsair 4000D Airflow is a hugely popular case here at WePC, mainly thanks to the superb value for money it displays in today’s market.

 As you’ve probably recognized, there is a running theme with the hardware we’ve chosen for this custom build for emulators – value.
 That being said, this might be the best value for money product in the parts list.

-It comes equipped with 1 x 120mm fan, plenty of internal room for large hardware, and the easy build process that comes with Phanteks cases.
+It comes equipped with 2 x 120mm fans, plenty of internal room for large hardware, and the easy build process that comes with Corsair’s cases.
 A fantastic addition to this excellent custom build.

-EVGA’s BQ 500W 80+ bronze PSU gets the spot in this custom build and for good reason.
+This 650W 80+ Gold PSU gets the spot in this custom build and for good reason.
 This affordable PSU offers up excellent levels of power efficiency, meaning nothing is wasted from socket to PC.
-At 500W, you’ll have more than enough power to run the components used in this build.
+At 650W, you’ll have more than enough power to run the components used in this build.
 You’ll even have the power for some pretty hefty upgrades if you wish to do so sometime down the road.

 Whilst this case isn’t the biggest in the world, you won’t have to worry about cable management either.
-With its semi-modular design, the EVGA BQ 500W PSU does half the work for you.
-Overall, a superb little PSU at a very good price point.
+With its modular design, this PSU does half the work for you.

 With a Ryzen 5 2600 and RX 570 to play with, 1080p gaming is pretty much sorted.
 Modern AAA games like Control and Red Dead Redemption 2 see 30FPS at High settings, but lowering the settings or playing more optimized titles like Doom Eternal or Call of Duty: Modern Warfare can easily see in excess of 60FPS.
 In terms of competitive gaming – Fortnite, PUBG, CS:GO – these are more than taken care of.
 200FPS using competitive settings in Fortnite and CS:GO at 1080p, and an average of 120FPS in PUBG.